How do you write like you’re/Running out of time?

-It’s easy to be a loving mother to an adult daughter who lives in another state, is doing well for herself and never asks you for anything.
+It’s easy to be a loving mother to an adult daughter who lives in another state, is doing well for herself and who never asks you for anything.
 It’s very hard to raise a child.
 It was too little/too late by that point.
 My guard was already up.
 And when I tried to give her room to come back in?
-She fell off the wagon and messed up.
+She fell off the wagon again and messed up.
 While I was in the hospital after my second child was born, she baby-sat my oldest.
 We came home to several bottles in our bar half-drained and found her prescription medicine on our floor within easy reach of my toddler.
 I just couldn’t any more.

 Fuck appearances.
 Appearances are what my Mom’s side of the family have always been about.
 Perfect on the outside, indelibly flawed inside.